Targray: Environmental Commodities

 Targray's environmental commodities business supplies carbon credits, carbon offsets and renewable energy certificates for compliance and voluntary carbon markets.
 Its trading activities are managed on accredited carbon directories including Gold Standard and Verra.

 Lithium-ion Batteries

 Targray's Battery Division supplies advanced materials and electronic components used in the manufacturing of lithium-ion batteries.
 Notable products distributed by the Battery Division include anode materials, battery-grade lithium hydroxide, cathode materials, coated electrodes, separators, supercapacitors, current collectors, electrolyte, and packaging materials.

 Solar – Photovoltaics

-In 2005, Targray launched its Solar Division, which supplies raw materials, electronics, and supply chain solutions for the international solar photovoltaics industry.
+In 2005, Targray launched its Solar Division, which supplies raw materials, electronics, and supply chain services for the international solar photovoltaics industry.
 As of 2016, the company was one of the largest global suppliers of solar wafers, and polysilicon, a component used in the manufacturing of solar cells and semiconductor wafers.

 In April 2017, Targray announced that it had begun supplying junction boxes for photovoltaics manufacturing.